Sex and New RelationshipsBy Dr. Margaret Paul

 In the many years that I've been counseling, I've discovered that the one mistake people make in starting a new relationship is to have sex too soon.
-There are many reasons why people have sex too soon: they think it will create deeper intimacy, they are just in it for the conquest, they are afraid of rejection if they say no, they get physically carried away, they like sex.
+There are many reasons why people who are starting a new relationship have sex too soon: they think it will create deeper intimacy; they are just in it for the conquest; they are afraid of rejection if they say no; they get physically carried away; they like sex.
 Let's take the example of Yvonne.

 Yvonne is a lovely young woman in her middle thirties who really wants to get married and have children.
 She has no trouble meeting men, but the relationships don't last.
 In fact, they rarely even get started.

 The reality is that, no matter how wonderful things seem on the first or second date, this is not enough time to deeply care about someone.
 And sex without deep caring might be a physically satisfying experience, but it is flat emotionally and spiritually.
-It will almost always leave both people feeling like something was missing.
+Sex in a new relationship will almost always leave both people feeling like something was missing.
 Without love and caring, it is easy to move on to another person, another conquest.
 It is easy to dismiss the encounter - since something was missing, it must not have been the right person.
-But these two people never gave themselves a change to see if they were right for each other.
+But these two people never gave themselves a chance to see if they were right for each other.
 They jumped into the most physically intimate of experiences before there was any emotional intimacy.
 They tried to get the intimate connection through sex, but great sex is an outgrowth of intimacy, not a cause of it.
-Without love and caring, any problem becomes too much to handle, any deficiency or imperfection becomes cause to move on.
+Without love and caring, any problem becomes too much to handle.
+Any deficiency or imperfection becomes cause to move on.
 Physical attraction is never enough to see people through the inevitable conflicts that come up in primary relationships.

 Deep caring comes through spending time together getting to know each other.
 It comes from months of laughing together, crying together, discovering what is deeply endearing about each other.
 It comes from having conflict and getting through it to understanding each other on deeper levels.
 It comes when two people let each in on the soul level.
 You need to love someone's soul before you will be willing to go through the challenges that come up in all relationships.
 Without that depth of love, it is just too easy to leave.